d-tasevski/100daysOfCode/log.md

 ### Day 0: June 4, 2017

-**Today's Progress**: Finished research on 100 days of code, and tried to research what are the best ways to keep active and organized, and searched for projects to build.
+**Today's Progress**: Finished research on 100 days of code, and tried to research what are the best ways to stay active and organized, and searched for projects to build.

 **Thoughts:** I really need to get better in Javascript, so I will focus on Javascript mainly for now.
 **Todo:** set up github repository for 100 days of code, and prepare for challenge!